 Scalable R Package Qualification Using a CI/CD Approach

-{qcthat} generates qualification reports automatically from your test suite
+{qcthat} generates qualification reports from your test suite

 Qualification is often a manual, retrospective burden